-- Maghull High School aims to raise the aspirations of, and expectations for, all pupils with SEND. - We endeavour to achieve maximum inclusion of all children (including vulnerable learners) whilst meeting their individual needs. - Teachers provide differentiated learning opportunities for all the children within the school and provide materials appropriate to children's needs.
+- Maghull High School aims to raise the aspirations of, and expectations for, all students with SEND. - We endeavour to achieve maximum inclusion of all children (including vulnerable learners) whilst meeting their individual needs. - Teachers provide differentiated learning opportunities for all students within the school and provide materials appropriate to children's needs.
 This ensures that all children have a full access to the school curriculum. - We aim to close and remove the gap in attainment between students with special educational needs and other groups of learners to ensure that all students realise their full potential. - English as an Additional Language (EAL) is not considered a Special Educational Need.
-Differentiated work and individual learning opportunities are provided for children who are EAL as part of our provision for vulnerable learners. - We strive to make a clear distinction between "underachievement" and special educational needs. - Some pupils in our school may be underachieving but will not necessarily have a special educational need.
-It is our responsibility to spot this quickly and ensure that appropriate interventions are put in place to help these pupils catch up. - Other pupils will have special educational needs and this may lead to lowerattainment.
-It is our responsibility to ensure that pupils with special educational needs have the maximum opportunity to attain and achieve in line with their peers.
-Accurate assessment of need and carefully planned programmes, which address the root causes of any learning difficulty, are essential for the success of these pupils.
-These will be provided, initially, through additional support funded from the devolved schools budget.
+Differentiated work and individual learning opportunities are provided for children who are EAL as part of our provision for vulnerable learners. - We strive to make a clear distinction between "underachievement" and special educational needs. - Some students in our school may be underachieving but will not necessarily have a special educational need.
+It is our responsibility to identify this guickly

+- and ensure that appropriate interventions are put in place to help such students catch up. - Other students will have special educational needs and this may lead to lower-attainment.
+It is our responsibility to ensure that students with special educational needs have the maximum opportunity to attain and achieve in line with their peers.
+Accurate assessment of need and carefully planned programmes, which address the root causes of any learning difficulty, are essential for the success of these students These will be provided, initially, through additional support funded from the devolved schools budget.